ece4078dev/ECE4078_Lab_2025/Week07-08/README.md

 **Important notes:**
 - There is a 5pt penalty for every marker, object, or arena boundary that the robot collides into.
 A run with 5 penalties will be terminated whilst the timer continues.
 Make sure your implementation handles collision avoidance and the planned paths are within the arena boundaries.
 - The groundtruth maps are provided to you for M3 ONLY (you may choose not use it).
-Please be aware that in future milestones you will need to generate your own map estimated using your M1&M2 implementation.
+Please be aware that in future assessments you will need to generate your own map estimated using your M1&M2 implementation.
 - There are three reference maps provided **for a practice arena** (different maps will be used during marking):
 	1. [M3_prac_map_full.txt](M3_prac_map_full.txt) - contains 10 fruits&vegs + 10 markers, it is used for
 		- setting up the arena
 		- the true map input for Level 1 and Level 2 (refer to [marking scheme](#marking-schemes) for the level definitions)
-	2. [M3_prac_map_most.txt](M3_prac_map_most.txt) - contains 5 target fruits&vegs + 10 markers, it is used for
+	2. [M3_prac_map_part.txt](M3_prac_map_part.txt) - contains 5 target fruits&vegs + 10 markers, it is used for
 		- the true map input for Level 3 (refer to [marking scheme](#marking-schemes) for the level definitions)
-    3. [M3_prac_map_part.txt](M3_prac_map_min.txt) - contains  10 markers, it is used for
+    3. [M3_prac_map_min.txt](M3_prac_map_min.txt) - contains  10 markers, it is used for
 		- the true map input for Level 4 (refer to [marking scheme](#marking-schemes) for the level definitions)
 - In addition to the groundtruth map for the practice arena, the [M3_prac_shopping_list.txt](M3_prac_shopping_list.txt) is also provided to you.
 - Below is a preview of the practice arena and the order of targets the robot needs to navigate to.